Economic Scan - New Brunswick: 2023

 Highlights

 Recent immigrants (those arriving between 2016 and 2021) accounted for over a third (36.4%) of New Brunswick's immigrant population in 2021.
-The pace of new arrivals has increased significantly in recent years, particularly as the province has relied on immigration to fill labour market gaps.
+The pace of new arrivals has increased significantly in recent years, particularly as the province has looked to immigration to fill existing labour market gaps.

 Over two-thirds (69.5%) of New Brunswick residents identified English as their first official language (Census 2021), while 30.3% identified the province's other official language, French.
 Only 0.2% identified a first language that was neither English nor French.